masteralan360/New-folder--7-/SUPABASE_SETUP.md

 - Check that variables start with `VITE_`
 - Restart the dev server after adding variables

+### "Invalid login credentials"
+- Make sure you created the admin user in Supabase
+- Check that **Auto Confirm User** was enabled
+- Verify the email/password match exactly

 ### OAuth redirects to wrong URL
 - Check **Site URL** in Supabase Auth settings
 - Verify redirect URLs include your domain with `/**`
-- Make sure OAuth callback URLs are correctly configured

-### "User not found" or RLS errors
-- Profile must be created before adding links
-- Check that RLS policies were applied correctly
-- Verify the user is authenticated before making requests

 ## Security Notes

 - Never expose the `service_role` key in the frontend
 - The `anon` key is safe to use client-side with RLS enabled
+- Change the default admin password after first login!
 - All sensitive operations are protected by Row Level Security
-- Users can only access their own data